aravisv/redux-and-zustand/README.md

 6. using reduxjs/toolkit - createSlice instead of the legacy way to create reducer and configureStore to create store
 7. using zustand instead of redux
+8. added devtools from zustand middleware to use the redux devtools
+9. using persist from zustand middleware to persist data during page refresh